-Derby is served by Newport Airport located in the adjacent town of Coventry.
+Derby is served by Northeast Kingdom International Airport located in the adjacent town of Coventry.
 No scheduled passenger flights or charter services are currently offered.
-The airport does support 24 hour all weather general aviation and has two 4,000 ft paved runways capable of handling small business jet traffic.
-The FAA has approved a 1,000 ft extension to the main runway.
+The airport does support 24 hour all weather general aviation with 4,000 ft and 5,300 ft paved runways capable of handling small business jet traffic.
 Our goal is to integrate this asset into our general industrial and economic policy and planning.